Best Credit Cards With No Foreign Transaction Fees in June 2026

 We love that Chase Ultimate Rewards® points earned by the Chase Sapphire Preferred® Card transfer to popular international airlines and hotel networks, like United Airlines, Air Canada, and Marriott.

-Also, your point values increase by 25% when you redeem through Chase Travel℠, so you can really maximize your rewards if you frequently book trips with Chase.
+Also, when you redeem through Chase Travel℠, your points are worth up to 1.5x for hotels and flights with select airlines and up to 1.75x on premium cabin tickets on select airlines.
+So you can really maximize your rewards if you frequently book trips with Chase.

 Finally, the card includes three of the most important types of travel insurance: flight delay, baggage delay, and trip cancellation coverage.